Listen to this article:

 Reclined Hero Pose

-Reclined hero pose gives a deep stretch to the quads, hip flexors, knees, ankles, and abdominal organs.
+The reclined hero pose gives a deep stretch to the quads, hip flexors, knees, ankles, and abdominal organs.
 The full variation with the arms overhead also opens the chest and shoulders.

-Come into a kneeling position with the feet to the outside of your sitting bones, allowing you to sit directly on the yoga mat or a folded blanket.
+Come into a kneeling position with your feet to the outside of your sitting bones, allowing you to sit directly on the yoga mat or a folded blanket.
 The knees should be close together.

 Intermediate Poses For Core Strength

-Boat pose (Navasana) is one of the most dreaded seated poses as it requires a lot of core strength – something many of us lack.
+Boat pose (Navasana) is one of the most dreaded seated poses as it requires a lot of core strength, something many of us lack.
 However, by including this in your regular yoga practice, you will significantly improve stability and power in the core, which will help you when you move on to more advanced poses.

 From seated, bend your knees and draw the soles of the feet close to your buttocks.
 Find a straight spine as you hold onto the back of your thighs.
-Engage your abdominal muscles as your float your feet off the ground and bring your shins parallel to the floor.
+Engage your abdominal muscles as you float your feet off the ground and bring your shins parallel to the floor.